networkoptix/nx_open/func_tests/readme.md

 ## Setup

-Functional Tests can only run on Linux OS.
+Functional Tests can only run on Linux OS and Python 2.7.

 On Ubuntu/Debian:
 1. `cd .../nx_vms/func_tests`.